Mera Peak Climbing

-Day 20: Departure from Nepal to onward destinations.
+Day 20: Departure from Nepal to onward destination.

-Price for the trip will provide after your requirements.
-The trip cost/price depends on the following facts
+Price for the trip will be provided after your requirements.
+The trip cost/price depends on the following facts.

 - Size of climbing group (number of climbing member)

-- Service you want to use, Full Board Service or Base Camp service
+- The service you want to use, Full Board Service or Base Camp service

 - Hotel accommodation in Kathmandu

-- Number of Climbing crews (staffs) you want
+- Number of Climbing crew (staffs) you want

 - Climbing Service above Base Camp